Bagged Polynomial Regression and Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, we highlight why polynomial regression, while offering more interpretability than neural networks and being able to approximate the same function classes, is rarely used in practice.
-By deriving new finite sample and asymptotic $L^2$ rates for series regression estimators, we show that the convergence rate for polynomial regression can be very slow.
+By deriving new finite-sample and asymptotic $L^2$ rates for series regression estimators, we show that the convergence rate for polynomial regression can be very slow.
 However, the rate can be improved when the polynomial embeddings are generated group-wise for partitions of the feature space rather than for all features.
-The improvement is particularly salient when the function class we are trying to estimate is smooth.
-Motivated by these results, we propose the use of BPR instead of standard polynomial regression as a potential substitute for neural networks.
+The improvement is particularly salient when the function class we are trying to estimate is smooth and for the estimation of marginal effects.
+Motivated by these results, we propose the use of bagged polynomial regression with random projections instead of standard polynomial regression as a potential substitute for neural networks in high-dimensional applications.
 BPR draws from the theoretical insight of building polynomial embeddings for subsets of the feature space and from ensembling models by averaging multiple estimators to improve the out-of-sample performance.
-Finally, we show that it can perform similarly to more complex models, using fewer parameters, in an application to the MNIST handwritten digit data set.
+For an environmental economic prediction problem we show that it can perform similarly to more complex NNs, and deliver better estimates of marginal effects, leading to superior model interpretability that matches scientific priors.

-\textbf{Limitations and Future Work}.
-This paper provides a formal reason why polynomial regression is ill-suited for prediction tasks in high-dimensional settings.
-However a limitation of the paper is that, while the main theorem (Theorem \ref{theorem:l_2_rates}) applies to a large class of series regression models, the result for polynomial regression (Corollary \ref{corollary:opt_rate_bpr}) focuses on specific function classes (Holder smoothness of degree s) and a subset of models (\textit{partitioned} polynomial regression).
-Future work should expand the application of the main result to include ensembles of polynomial regression models and formally link our theory with our proposed estimator the BPR.
-Furthermore, a more extensive benchmarking exercise should be carried out to compare BPR with existing state of the art methods.
-Given that in this paper we did not fully tune BPR, we expect future results to validate that BPR can perform as well as neural networks.

-\textbf{Societal and Ethic Impact}.
-BPR could be used in a wide variety of applications, including recommender systems, modeling in economics, and classification problems more generally.
-Our method can be used to help researchers develop high performance classification models that retain interpretability.
-The interpretability of BPR over neural networks could help researchers better understand the underlying models and the importance of certain features in their data.
-While more accurate classification methods have the risk of helping to automate or disrupt various industries.
-For example, better recommender systems could lead to more market concentration by firms that gather large amounts of data, hurting consumer welfare.
-By proposing a method that is more interpretable and fully open source, we hope to improve competition and transparency.